Raglan, New Zealand: Cycling

-Whaingaroa has no cycle lanes, but Te Ara Kākāriki Ocean Trails opened on 3 December 2016, providing about 4 km of mountain bike trails in a pine forest on Wainui Reserve.
-A 43 km to 85 km bike race, mainly on gravel roads around Mt Karioi, takes place each July.
+Several sections of a Town2Surf cycle lane have been built, which will link the town with Ngarunui Beach, and Te Ara Kākāriki Ocean Trails opened on 3 December 2016, providing about 4 km of mountain bike trails in a pine forest on Wainui Reserve.
+A 43 km to 85 km bike race, mainly on gravel roads around Mt Karioi, took place each July, from 2009 to 2021 and revived in 2025.
 About 21 km from Raglan, Pipiwharauroa Way has 9 km of cycle/walking track, which links to a very difficult 7 km paper road to Waitetuna.

 Environment

-Whaingaroa has a high proportion of environmentalists, as evidenced by the existence of several high-profile environmental groups.
+Whāingaroa has a high proportion of environmentalists, as evidenced by the existence of several high-profile environmental groups.
 The proportion of environmentalists in Raglan is indicated by the size of the Green Party vote, which was 28% in 2011 and rose to 30% in 2014 (266 of 867 in the Taranaki-King Country constituency vote and 40 of 152 in Hauraki-Waikato).
 In 2017 it dropped to 20% (433), but the Labour vote rose from 18% to 40% (872), when Labour also highlighted environmental issues.

 The environmentalism has been recognised in local government policy as, "passionate about the arts and protecting its environment".

 Whāingaroa Harbour Care

-Whāingaroa Harbour Care has planted more than 2 million trees since it started in 1995.
+Whāingaroa Harbour Care planted more than 2 million trees between 1995 and 2024.

 After discussions in 1994 with the local MP and Minister for the Environment, Simon Upton, about the poor environmental state of the harbour, a meeting was held on 24 March 1995, leading to the formation of Whāingaroa Harbour Care Incorporated Society in July 1995.
 A plant nursery was set up on Wainui Reserve to collect eco-sourced (with genes better adapted to local conditions) local seeds, grow them into native trees and plant them densely beside streams, to reduce run-off of nutrients and other pollutants by up to 60%.
 By 2013 over 40 farmers had fenced and planted about 450 km of riparian areas.